|Name:||Eagle River Division

 Mopac and TRRA service industries on the Illinois side at the town of Ferritin,where Lego Steel, Ferritin Industrial Park, and Madison Power and Light are located.

 Mopac freight trains travel east and west between Waldo and Lafayette.
 Frisco trains run between South Park and Lafayette.
 South Park Terminal is a staging yard for Mopac, Frisco, and TRRA trains.
-The west town of Waldo and east town of Lafayette are working classification yards but with only a yard clerk on duty.
-Engineer/conductors of trains departing and terminating from these yards must do their own train assembly and break-down.
+The west town of Waldo and east town of Lafayette are working classification yards, sometimes with only a yard clerk on duty.
+Engineer/conductors of trains departing and terminating from these yards must do their own train assembly and break-down if no yardmaster is available.